oliverkrystal/pastebin/README.markdown

-===Pastebin===
+#Pastebin

-=Why the name?
+##Why the lame name?
 Because that's what it is, a pastebin and I've given up on trying to make good names for my projects.
 Its a pastebin.
 That's what it does.
 That's what I call it.

-=Whatever dude, how to use?
-The best way to use it is to read this readme.

-First, make a folder
-mkdir ~/users/~pastebin/public_html
-You will be pointing the root of the domain or subdomain to public_html.
-I won't provide specifics because it varies.
-It is important that there is no way to access the sub folders of ~/users/~pastebin via http.
-Why?

-Next step.
-Setup another folder in the pastebin folder, called posts. mkdir ~/users/~pastebin/posts
-And that's why.
+##Installation
+* Make the following folder tree

+	`~/pastebin/
+	~/pastebin/public_html
+	~/pastebin/posts  `

-Upload contents of this repo (you really only need index.php and export.php) and you're done.
+* Upload contents of this repo (you really only need index.php and export.php) to ~/pastebin/public_html and the install is complete.

-=What?
-Yup, that's right, no SQL.
-I don't know how resistant this thing is to XSS and other attacks but it doens't have to worry about SQL injection flaws.

-=Anything else
+##Anything else
 Nope.
-I'm still working on this thing, so check back often :)  And, thanks for using!
+I'm still working on this thing, so check back when the fancy strikes.
+And, thanks for using!